genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/05_access-control/06_authorisation.md

 ## Defining a permission rule using GPAL

 Permission rules can be held in GPAL files as well.
-GPAL permission files must have suffix of **auth-preferences.kts**.
-In this file, you define rules against a specific entity, and each entity is defined against a database table or view.
+GPAL permission files must have the suffix **auth-preferences.kts**.
+In this file, you define rules against a specific entity.
+Each entity is defined against a database table or view.

 You must define an entity block for every entity you want to authorise.
 Each block can have the following attributes: